Legal and Regulatory Framework

 To clarify the mechanics of the Pesticides Act, the government enacted in 1997 the Regulation respecting permits and certificates for the sale and use of pesticides, replacing the Regulation respecting pesticides, the Regulation respecting the application of pesticides on farms and, the Regulation respecting the application of pesticides in forests in force since 1988 (Table 2).
 In 1997, the Regulation respecting permits and certificates for the sale and use of pesticides came into force and enacted into law the majority of the Act to amend the Pesticides Act sections.
 Amended in 2003 and 2018, the Regulation respecting permits and certificates for the sale and use of pesticides:

-In force since 2003 and amended in 2018, the Pesticides Management Code introduces regulations to control the storage, use and sale of pesticides in order to reduce pesticide exposure for people, pollinators and the environment.
+In force since 2003 and amended in 2018 and then in 2020, the Pesticides Management Code introduces regulations to control the storage, use and sale of pesticides in order to reduce pesticide exposure for people, pollinators and the environment.
 Its regulatory stipulations especially target holders of permits and certificates, pesticide sales outlets as well as commercial and private users, including farmers and forest managers.
 Certain provisions address ordinary citizens.
 Childcare centres, elementary and secondary schools shall also be as free as possible from pesticides.
 It also aims to regulate the use of the highest-risk pesticides in agricultural areas.

 Actions restraining the use of pesticides related to the Environment Quality Act enactment began in the 1980s.
 The Pesticides Act complemented these actions in 1987.

 In accordance with the Environment Quality Act and its related regulations, certain projects are subject to environmental impact assessment and review procedures.
 Certain users must also obtain a Ministerial authorization in compliance with this legislation.
 Standards ensure that drinking water is safe.